dendibakh/dendibakh.github.io/_posts/contests/2021-03-27-Summary-of-contest-4-part1.md

 }
 ```

-Loop over `c` and loop over `cc` are now perfectly nested and they can be interchanged.
+Loops over `c` and `cc` are now perfectly nested and they can be interchanged.

 ### Interchange in loop nest 2.